ihiro100/Banking-System/README.md

 Loan option is also available and many more.For details see the (banking_diagram.png) in the directory.

 Compilation:
-This project is maded using python 3.5 and Oracle database
+This project is maded using python 3.5 and Oracle database.
+In python we are using cx_Oracle library for database connection.

+Working:
+This project first connect a user form Oracle database.Then user will signup some customers and according to need we can perform various banking related tasks see (banking_diagram.png).